Meet The Team

 Carmen Solis

-Outreach Investigations Paralegal
+Outreach and Investigations Paralegal

 Hailing from Brownsville, TX, Carmen moved to Lexington Kentucky six years ago.
 As a dedicated community advocate, she currently works as Legal Intake Coordinator and Court Advocate and Facilitator at The Nest as well as with the YAP Program as a Youth Advocate guiding youth at risk.
 She is also a Certified Medical Interpreter as qualified by the Commonwealth of Kentucky Cabinet for Health and Family Services Language Access Section.